user5522/user5522.github.io/index.md

 ![Artboard 2](https://user-images.githubusercontent.com/65370936/151705403-59cfdbd5-9967-474a-8bfd-f43cbc738118.png)

-_More banners will be uploaded soon/whenever I make new ones._
+_More banners will be uploaded soon or whenever I make new ones._